-One of the most remarkable adventures undertaken in the settlement of the West was the voyage of the company of pioneerswith Col. John Donelson as commander.
-Which left the

-Watauga Settlement, (Dec.
-22,1789), traversed the Holston, Tennessee, Ohio and Cumberland Rivers to French Lick, now Nashville, arriving on April 24, 1780.
-Nearly two hundred persons made this remarkable voyage on flat boats, dug outs and scows, traversing dangerous rapids and constantly surrounded by hostile Indians.
-In this company were his family and the families of a number of men who, under JamesRobertson, hadpreceded them going overland through the wilderness.
+One of the most remarkable adventures undertaken in the settlement of the West was the voyage of the company pioneers with Col. John Donelson mander, which left the Watauga Settlement, (Dec.
+1789), traversed the Holston, Tennessee, and Cumberland Rivers to French Lick, now Nashville, arriving on April 24, 1780.
+Nearly two hundred persons made this remarkable voyage on flat boats, dugouts and scows, traversing dangerous rapids and constantly surrounded by hostile Indians.
+In this company were his family and the families of a number of men who, under James Robertson, had preceded them going overland through the wilderness.

 Col. Donelson's journal of the good boat, Adventure, forms an important chapter in all the histories of early Tennessee.
-Theodore Roosevelt says, in his Winning of the West, "Robertson's special partner was a man named John Donelson.
-The latter went by water and took a large party of immigrants, including all the women and children, down the Tennessee, and thence up the Ohio and Cumber land to the Bluff, or French Lick, a distance of more than two thousand miles.
-Among them were Robertson's entire family and Donelson's daughter, Rachel, the future wife of Andrew Jackson, who missed by so narrow a margin being mistress of the White House ...
-The settlers who came by water passed through much greater pain and hardship (than the party, under Robertson which went overland).
+'Theodore Roosevelt says, in his Winning of the West, "Robertson's special partner was a man named John Donelson.
+The latter went by water and took a large party of immigrants, including all the women and children. down the Tennessee, and thence up the Ohio and Cumberland to the Bluff, or French Lick, a distance of more thousand miles.
+Among them Robertson's entire family and Donelson's daughter, Rachel, the future wife of Andrew Jackson, who missed by so narrow a margin being mistress of the White House . . .
+The settiers who came by water passed through much greater peru and hardship (than the party, under Robertson which went overland).
 By a stroke of good fortune the journal kept by Donaldson, the leader of the expedition, has been preserved.
-As with all the other recorded wanderings and expeditions of these back woods adventurers, it must be remembered while this trip was remarkable in itself, it is especially noteworthy because, out of many such, it is the only one of which we have a full account ...
-Donelson's flotilla, after being joined by a number of other boats, consisted of some thirty craft all told - flat boats, dugouts, and canoes.
-There were probably two or three hundred people, perhaps many more, in the company.
-The chief boat, the flagship of the flotilla, was the Adventure, a great scow, in which there were over thirty men, besides the families of some of them.
-Ramsey, in his Annals of Tennessee, says, "The distance traveled on this inland voyage, by Col. Donelson. the extreme danger in every respect marks the expedition as one of the greatest achievements in the settlement of our western country".
+As with all the other recorded wanderings and expeditions of these back-woods adventurers, it must be remempered while this trip was remarkable in itself, it is especially noteworthy because, out of many such, it is the only one of which we have a full account. . . .
+Donelson's flotilia, after being joined by a number of other boats, consisted of some thirty craft all told-flat boats, dug-outs, There were probably two or three hundred and canoes. people, perhaps many more, in the company.
+The chief boat, the flagship of the flotilla, was the Adventure, a great scow, in which there were over thirty men, besides the families of some of them".
+Ramsey, in his Annals of Tennessee, says, "The distance traveled on this inland voyage, by Col. Donelson, the extreme danger in every respect marks the expedition as one of the greatest achievements in the semement of our western country".

 Finding French Lick surrounded by hostile Indians Col. Donelson moved to Kentucky, where he had large interests in land, and resided there for a few years.
-Then, returning to Tennessee, he located on a farm near what now is Nashville, where he lived until 1785.
-When he was shot from ambush, by an Indian, and killed.
+Then, returning to Tennessee, he located on a farm near what now is Nashville, where he lived until 1785, when he was shot from ambush, by an Indian, and killed.